-Summary of Outputs Topic Output object, then they will be placed into the same contention set.
-Similarly, if an existing TLD .SPRING is used in connection with the season and a new application for .SPRINGS is intended to be used in connection with elastic objects, the new application will not be automatically disqualified.
-The Working Group recommends using a dictionary to determine the singular and plural version of the string for the specific language.
-The Working Group recognizes that singulars and plurals may not visually resemble each other in multiple languages and scripts globally.
-Nonetheless, if by using a dictionary, two strings are determined to be the singular or plural of each other, and their intended use is substantially similar, then both should not be eligible for delegation.
-Topic 24: String Similarity Evaluations Implementation Guidance 24.4: In the event that intended use is unclear from the application, and therefore evaluators are unable to determine whether one string is a singular or plural of another, ICANN should issue a Clarifying Question to ascertain the intended use of the string.
-Topic 24: String Similarity Evaluations Recommendation 24.5: If two applications are submitted during the same application window for strings that create the probability of a user assuming that they are single and plural versions of the same word, but the applicants intend to use the strings in connection with two different meanings, the applications will only be able to proceed if the applicants agree to the inclusion of a mandatory Public Interest Commitment (PIC) in their Registry Agreements.
+Summary of Outputs Topic Output Topic 24: String Similarity Evaluations Implementation Guidance 24.4: All applicants should be required to respond to an application question asking the applicant to explain the scope of intended use of the TLD, including any ways the applicant does not intend to use the TLD.
+If two or more applicants in the same round apply for strings that appear visually to be a single and plural of one another, and it is not clear to evaluators based on the applications whether the intended use is the same or different and therefore whether one string is a singular or plural of another, ICANN should issue a Clarifying Question.
+Topic 24: String Similarity Evaluations Recommendation 24.5: If two applications are submitted during the same application window for strings that create the probability of a user assuming that they are single and plural versions of the same word, but the applicants intend to use the strings in connection with two different meanings, 353 the applications will only be able to proceed if each of the applicants agrees to the inclusion of a mandatory Public Interest Commitment (PIC) in its Registry Agreement.
 The mandatory PIC must include a commitment by the registry to use the TLD in line with the intended use presented in the application, and must also include a commitment by the registry that it will require registrants to use domains under the TLD in line with the intended use stated in the application.
 Topic 24: String Similarity Evaluations Recommendation 24.6: Eliminate the use of the SWORD tool in subsequent procedures.
+Topic 24: String Similarity Evaluations Recommendation 24.7: The deadline for filing a String Confusion Objection must be no less than thirty (30) days after the release of the String Similarity Evaluation results.
+This recommendation is consistent with Program Implementation Review Report recommendation 2.3.a.
+354 Topic 25: IDNs Affirmation with Modification 25.1: With the change in italicized text, the Working Group affirms Principle B from the 2007 policy: "Internationalised domain name (IDNs) new generic top-level domains should continue to be an integral

-&lt;sup>343 As an example, if the two applicants applied for .SPRING and .SPRINGS, one might intend to use the TLD .SPRING in connection with the season and the other might intend to use the TLD .SPRINGS in connection with the elastic object.
+As an example, if the two applicants applied for .SPRING and .SPRINGS, one might intend to use the TLD .SPRING in connection with the season and the other might intend to use the TLD .SPRINGS in connection with the elastic object.